News > Fact Sheets

 Haga click aquí para esta hoja informativa en español.

-This case challenges the federal regulation establishing DACA, which was formalized by the Biden administration in August 2022, with an effective date of October 31, 2022.
+Latest Update 01/17/2025 The Fifth Circuit Court of Appeals ruled on the case challenging the legality of DACA.
+This case challenged the federal regulation establishing DACA, which was formalized by the Biden administration in August 2022, with an effective date of October 31, 2022.
 The district court said that regulation is illegal.

-The Fifth Circuit will decide whether the district court decision is right or wrong.
-Whatever the Fifth Circuit decides will be appealed to the U.S. Supreme Court.
+The Fifth Circuit decision may be appealed to the U.S. Supreme Court.

 A long line of legal challenges to DACA dates back to the Trump administration’s attempt to end DACA in 2017.
 For more information on the legal challenges over the years, see Deferred Action for Childhood Arrivals (DACA).